surgiie/blade-cli/README.md

 **Note**: This command will prompt you for confirmation.
 To skip confirmation, add the `--force` flag.

 **Note**: When rendering an entire directory, the `--save-dir` option is required to export all rendered files to a separate directory.
 The directory structure of the directory being processed will be mirrored in the directory where the files are saved.
 In the above example, `/home/bob/templates` will have the same directory structure as `./templates`.

+## Custom Compiled/Cached Directory

+When blade compiles a file down to plain php, it stores the compiled file by default in `/tmp/.compiled`, if you wish to use a custom directory for these files, you may use the `--compile-path` option but youll be responsible to include it in your scripts/usages:

+`blade render myfile --var=foo --compile-path="/custom/directory"`

+When clearing the directory, this will also be required:

+`blade clear --compile-path="/custom/directory"`

 ### Contribute